jonlpersson/ed-latimore/site/_posts/2023-07-19-your-outrage-makes-the-media-rich.md

   - Stoic-Street-Smarts-Newsletter
   - Reality
 description: >-
-  "The media creates division because division creates engagement, and engagement drives dollars.
-Your lack of emotional control is paying for someone's mansion, lambo, and vacation.
-Are you ok with that?
-I sure hope not."
+  The media creates division because division creates engagement, and engagement drives dollars.
+Learn how it works and how to avoid it.
 image: /assets/images/posts/mediaoutrage.jpeg
 ---
 ***Here's a short lesson on internet ad revenue and why you lose every time you share a viewpoint you don't agree with or a story you don't like to show how foolish it is.***